Why Caching Matters in Software Architecture

 - Laravel’s built-in cache mechanisms,

-- Cloudflare + CloudFront for static assets.
+- Cloudflare and CloudFront for static assets.

 Final Thoughts